Thanks for visiting Free Tours by Foot New York!

-With wide open spaces, rides, zoos, sculpture, shade trees, ponds and lakes, there are so many things to do.
+With wide-open spaces, rides, zoos, sculptures, shade trees, ponds and lakes, there are so many things to do.

 This bridge is loved by locals and visitors alike and offers great views of the city and the harbor.
 It also has a fascinating history behind it.